--- Use insect repellents and head nets to avoid bites --
+-- Use insect repellents and mosquito head nets to avoid bites --

-Summary: Biting midges, or no-see-ums, are tiny flies in the family Ceratopogonidae.
-Like black flies and mosquitoes, biting midges can cause intensely itchy skin lesions and an allergic reaction.
-Insect repellents and head nets offer the best protection.
-Sweet itch (summer itch) is an allergic skin condition in horses caused by the bite of these flies.
+Summary: Biting midges, biting gnats and noseeum gnats are all names for tiny flies in the family Ceratopogonidae.
+Like black flies and mosquitoes, biting midges can cause intensely itchy skin lesions and an allergic reaction where they bite.
+Insect repellents and fine mosquito head nets offer the best protection.
+Sweet itch, or summer itch, is an allergic skin condition in horses caused by the bite of these flies.

 Biting midges are tiny (0.6-1.5 mm) flies in the family Ceratopogonidae.
-These flies are variously called biting midges, biting gnats, "sandflies", no-see-ums, Scottish midges, highland midges, and punkies**.
+These flies are variously called biting midges, biting gnats, "sandflies"**, noseeums, (no-see-ums), Scottish midges, highland midges, and punkies.
 The midges are nearly invisible to the unaided eye and can pass through normal window screens and even some mosquito netting.
 When under attack by these flies people often say something like "I'm getting bit but I can't see what's biting me!".
 While there are many non-biting midges, or gnats, these are the only midges that bite.
-At rest biting midges fold their wings across their back like scissors.
-The wings may be spotted and somewhat hairy.
+At rest biting midges fold their wings across their back like closed scissors.
+The wings of these flies may be spotted and somewhat hairy depending on species.